Air Emissions Permit Renewal for Presstran Industries - St. Thomas Auto Parts Plant

 Why This Matters

 Live or work near Talbot Street in St. Thomas?
-This factory releases air pollutants including hexavalent chromium, a known carcinogen.
-The permit sets limits on what they can emit.
-If you have concerns about local air quality, this is your chance to weigh in.
+This plant releases metals and chemicals into the air you breathe.
+Hexavalent chromium is a known carcinogen.
+If you have concerns about air quality in your neighbourhood, this is your chance to weigh in.

 What Could Change